Associate a Relevance Generative Answering (RGA) model with a query pipeline

 Prevent duplicate GQPM when using the Answer Manager

-When a search interface is linked to an answer configuration, the query goes through the Search API as all queries do normally.
+When a search interface is linked to an answer configuration, the query goes through the Search API as all queries normally do.
 However, in addition to the Search API, the query also goes through the Answer API.
-The Answer API is used by the answer configuration to collect feedback on the generated answers, and to apply any rules that were created in the answer configuration that impact the generated answers.
+The Answer API is used by the answer configuration to display feedback on the generated answers and apply any rules created in the answer configuration.

 Otherwise, both query streams would make requests to the RGA model, which results in a duplicate generative query.